Nonsmooth frameworks for an extended Budyko model: A Nonsmooth System for a Glaciated Planet

-\begin{remark} A similar argument shows that any orbit that enters an ice-free state must exit in finite time.
+\begin{remark} Similarly, any orbit that enters an ice-free state must exit in finite time.
 The required condition is that there is \textit{not} a perfect balance between volcanism and weathering, i.e. $\eta_c\neq 1$.\end{remark}